Fchaubard/strange-loop-networks/README.md

 # Step 3:
 Generate batches with 'python3 generate_batches.py' in a screen to run forever.
 # Step 4:
-Train the right model (reward model) with 'python3 train_right.py' in a screen to run forever.
+Train the right model (valence model) with 'python3 train_right.py' in a screen to run forever.

 # Step 5:
 Train the left model (trajectory model) with 'python3 train_left.py' in a screen to run forever.